shaj13/raft/README.md

 - [ ] check the conf change v2 in etcd
 - [ ] Repair wall
 - [ ] test forceSnapshot
+- [ ] fix snap codec should cretae file on tmp then move it back to its origname (force new cluster bug)

 ## Test cases